hashkat/hashkat/docs/visualization.md

 #### Explore

-Though we discuss using Gephi in much greater detail in this documentation, you are encouraged to also analyze your networks using Networkx.
-This documentation only scratches the surface of all that you can do using Networkx, but you are encouraged to explore all of its features and functionalities to have a firm grasp on all the ways in which you can analyze the data you've collected from running ***#k@***.
+Though we discuss using Gephi in much greater detail in this documentation, you are encouraged to also analyze your networks using [Networkx](https://networkx.github.io/).
+You are encouraged to explore all of Networkx's features and functionalities to understand all the ways in which you can analyze the data you've collected from running **#k@**.